TOMOMI MIKAWA

 A Personal Message for Prospective Clients

 A teacher whom I respect tremendously once said, “There is nobody who does not have issues!”
 Indeed, there are lots of joys and happy moments as long as we live, but there are also times of trial such as when we are struck by an unexpected misfortune, when we have to survive the loss of a loved one, and when we experience interpersonal difficulties.
-Yet, how come so many of us try to suppress sadness or avoid shedding tears in such trial moments?
+Yet, how come so many of us try to suppress sadness and/or avoid shedding tears in such challenging moments?

 Tomomi